 Investing is about the future – future share prices, future earnings and future dividends – and that’s where the problems really begin because predicting the future is hard.
-Well actually it’s more than hard, it’s impossible (go ask a quantum physicist).

-But don’t let that put you off, because it’s not like we live in a world of pure randomness.
+But don’t let that put you off because it’s not like we live in a world of pure randomness.
 For example, if I say that the sun will come up tomorrow, I’m very, very likely to be right (even if I can’t see it because of all the clouds).

-So we have a world in which some things are very likely to happen (the sun coming up tomorrow), some things are very likely to not happen (a giant squid destroying New York), and almost everything else fitting somewhere in between.
+So we have a world in which some things are very likely to happen (the sun coming up tomorrow), some things are very likely to not happen (a giant squid destroying New York), and almost everything else fits somewhere in between.

 What does all this have to do with investing in defensive stocks?